theobori/scripts-collection/README.md

-# scripts-collection
+# 💻 scripts-collection

-Just random shell scripts, useful or not

-## How to build and run ?
+## 📖 How to build and run ?
 1. Install the dependencies
     - `bash>=4.0` (or at least a shell supporting bash)
     - Basic Linux binaries